facebook/react/docs/docs/07-working-with-the-browser.md

 ### Polyfills Needed to Support Older Browsers

-These six functions can be polyfilled using `es5-shim.js` from [kriskowal's es5-shim](https://github.com/kriskowal/es5-shim):
+These six functions can be polyfilled using a combintion of `es5-shim.js` and `es5-sham.js` from [kriskowal's es5-shim](https://github.com/kriskowal/es5-shim):

 * `Array.isArray`
 * `Array.prototype.forEach`